ilios/user-guide/courses-and-sessions/sessions/edit-session.md

 ## Session Description

 Adding or editing a session's description is accomplished easily as shown below.
-Initially, a session will have "Click to Edit" link if nothing has been entered yet.
+Initially, a session will have a "Click to Edit" link if nothing has been entered yet.
 After a session description exists, the text itself is clickable and the description can then be edited.

 ![add session description](../../images/session_edit/add_session_description.png)